Botspot/botspot-screen-recorder/README.md

 git clone https://github.com/Botspot/botspot-screen-recorder
 ./botspot-screen-recorder/screen-recorder.sh
 ```
+On first run, BSR adds a convenient launcher to the start menu.
+To remove it from the start menu, run `rm ~/.local/share/applications/bsr.desktop`

 ### Debian packages to install:
 None.
 The script installs them for you.
 For the sake of completeness, here they are: (most of these are just used to compile wf-recorder)